vinilage/mck-om/search/README.md

 kubectl apply -f mongodb-tools.yaml
 ```

-Connect to the newly created `mongodb-tools-pod` to execute commands via Shell:
+Connect to the newly created `mongodb-tools-pod` to execute commands via Shell.
+You can use `K9s` by clicking in the `mongodb-tools-pod` and then `s` to open Shell.

+Or you can execute:

 ```
 kubectl exec -n mongodb-operator -it mongodb-tools-pod -- sh